metal3-io/metal3-docs/design/hostclaim-multitenancy.md

   resources, we would need custom tools that adhere to this new policy, or we would need to reflect everything we want to observe in the new custom resources.
-* This approach does not solve the problem of hybrid clusters.

 #### Ephemeral BareMetalHost